chopshop-166/SoftwareTraining/quiz.md

 1. What's the primary difference between an `int` and a `double`?
 2. What is the result of `2 / 5`?
 3. What about `2.0 / 5.0`?
-4. Why type would you use to store a message to the user?
+4. What type would you use to store a message to the user?
 What would the code for one look like?
 5. How do you get a value out of a function?
 What if there is no value?
 6. What is special about a variable marked as `final`?
 7. How would you store dozens of the same type of value?